 Launching Spark and Zeppelin on AWS EMR

 AWS offers a service called Elastic Map Reduce or EMR to launch big data software across a cluster of ec2 instances.
-When you create an EMR cluster, you have an option to pick a collection of software that will be bootstrapped to work across the cluster nodes.
-EMR is a highly configurable and customizable service, and you are not limited to AWS default configurations and software.
-Additional steps can be added to the cluster roll out to install software or to perform server operations across all of the nodes.
-Since we only need Spark, Hadoop, and Zeppelin to do our data exploration and analysis, the default configurations will work for us just fine.
+When you create an EMR cluster, you have an option to pick a collection of software that gets bootstrapped across a cluster of nodes.
+EMR executes step by step operations to configure those tools during a roll-out.
+Additional steps can be added which may include installing software or perform server operations across all nodes.
+Since we only need Spark, Hadoop, and Zeppelin to do our data exploration and analysis, the default configurations will work just fine for us.

 To launch the service, login to your AWS console and search for EMR.
 Set the necessary service configurations to get started.

-Zeppelin is a data science notebook that enables you to submit spark applications into the cluster without the hassle of going through a terminal.
+Zeppelin is a data science notebook that enables you to submit spark applications into the cluster without going through a terminal.
 It is possible to submit an application without Zeppelin by SSH into the master node and running

 ./spark-submit underneath the hood each time an application is submitted.